-Sew a gathering stitch at the top of the 6"x 216" piece (we'll call this the short piece) of tulle first.
-Pull the string on the gathering stitch until it matches the width of the 12" x 108" piece (we'll call this the long piece).
+Sew a gathering stitch at the top of the shorter piece of tulle.
+Pull the strong on the gathering stitch until it matches the width of the long piece.

 Pin the gathered short piece to the long piece 6" from the bottom (it should be right in the middle) and sew.
 Gather the long piece and pull the gathering string until the width matches that of the skirt piece.
 Make sure your gathers are even.

 Pin the long tulle piece to the skirt piece right sides together and sew.
-When you are done, take out all of your gathering stitches.
+When you're done, take out all of your gathering stitches.

-Pin a safety pin to the elastic and push it through the casing.
-Sew both ends of the elastic together and sew over the 1" hole.
-If you want, you can use 1/4" elastic, it will cut down on the bulk at the waist.
+Pin a safety pin to your elastic and push it through the casing.
+Sew both ends together and sew over the 1" opening.

 Now go put your fancy new petticoat on underneath your favorite vintage-style dress and you'll look fab!